boltops-tools/terraspace-docs/_docs/upgrading.md

 Version | Notes
 --- | ---
+2.2.15 | The recommend tfvars location is now within the config folder.
+See below.
 2.1.0 | The generated backend.tf has a new key pattern.
 See below.
 2.0.1 | The generated backend.tf has a new key pattern.
 See below.
 2.0.0 | The generated backend.tf has a new key pattern.
 See below.